- BRAND NEW 4 Bedroom Detached house with contemporary styling & a convenient location

 Upstairs are four double bedrooms and three Bathrooms (two bedrooms with Ensuite Shower Rooms and the Main Family Bathroom with both a Bath and separate Shower area.

-With a specification befitting modern day luxury homes, further features will include full Gas Central Heating (Underfloor Heating to the ground floor), grey upvc windows, grey GRP front door, grey aluminium bi fold door system, grey upvc soffits and fascias, low energy lighting and Suffolk Oak internal doors with brushed steel ironmongery, Duravit sanitaryware and Grohe® or Hansgrohe taps/fittings.
+With a specification befitting modern day luxury homes, further features will include full Gas Central Heating (Underfloor Heating to the ground floor), grey upvc windows, grey GRP front door, grey aluminium bi fold door system, grey upvc soffits and fascias, highly insulated and low energy lighting and fittings, Suffolk Oak internal doors with brushed steel ironmongery, Duravit sanitaryware and Grohe® or Hansgrohe taps/fittings.

 A lovely long Hall giving a great first impression and finished with 150mm Torus skirting and 75mm Torus Architrave around the internal doors - as found throughout the home.